The World on Your Plate: Food, Equity, and Sustainability^

 Time: 6:10 – 8:10 PM

-This course will provide an overview of the multiple and varied intersections among environmental and social factors involved in food production and consumption.
-The broad challenge and opportunity of sustainability requires such a multifaceted approach and deviates sharply from conventional, unsustainable approaches focused on single factors, such as yield.
-The course is about policy—its development as well as implementation.
-It will, however, also explore the roles of public understanding and collective and individual action in informing policies and changing practices.
+This course will provide an overview of the multiple and varied intersections among environmental, social, and ethical factors involved in global food production and consumption.
+The broad challenge and opportunity of sustainability requires such a multifaceted approach, which deviates significantly from many current, unsustainable models that focus on single factors like yield.
+A focus of the course will be animal agriculture.
+The course is about public policy—its development as well as implementation.
+It will, however, also explore the roles of public understanding and collective and individual action in changing practices.

 About the Instructor

-Mia MacDonald is the Executive Director and founder of Brighter Green.
-She is a New York based public policy analyst and writer who has worked as a consultant to a range of international non-governmental organizations–including the Ford Foundation, the World Wildlife Fund, the Green Belt Movement, the Sierra Club, and Save the Children, and several United Nations agencies, among others—on issues of environment, sustainable development, women’s rights and gender equality, reproductive health and population, and conservation and animal protection.
+Mia MacDonald is the Executive Director and founder of Brighter Green, a public policy action tank based in New York that works at the intersection of issues related to the environment, animals, and global development.
+She conceives and manages Brighter Green’s research and program implementation, including in the area of food policy and equity.
+She is a public policy analyst and writer who has during her career worked as a non-profit program manager and consultant to a range of international non-governmental organizations–including the Ford Foundation, the World Wildlife Fund, the Green Belt Movement, the Sierra Club, and several United Nations agencies, among others.
 She has published many articles in popular and environmental media, authored a number of policy papers and reports, and contributed to four books, including Nobel Peace Laureate Wangari Maathai’s best-selling autobiography, Unbowed.
-She is a Senior Fellow of the Worldwatch Institute and has taught in the human rights program at Columbia University’s School of International and Public Affairs and the environmental studies department at New York University.
-She is a member of the board of directors of the Green Belt Movement International – North America (currently serving as treasurer, after four years as board chair) and the Culture & Animals Foundation, and has been a member of the boards of Farm Sanctuary and the Food Empowerment Project.
-She received a Master’s degree in Public Policy from the Kennedy School of Government at Harvard University, a BA with honors from Columbia University, and also studied English Literature and Language at Oxford University.
+She has taught in the human rights program at Columbia University’s School of International and Public Affairs and the environmental studies department at New York University.
+She is a member of the board of directors of the Green Belt Movement International – North America, the Culture & Animals Foundation, and the Africa Network for Animal Welfare.
+She received a master’s degree in public policy from the Kennedy School of Government at Harvard University, a BA with honors from Columbia University, and also studied English literature and language at Oxford University.